The Spanish legislature

 No hay anuncios

-Pedro Sánchez, with the cap that sends a dart at Trump.
+Pedro Sánchez, wearing a cap that sends a jab at Trump.

 This browser does not support the video element.

-The 'No to war' has become central to the PSOE's discourse in recent weeks.
+The "No to war" has become the central axis of the PSOE's discourse in recent weeks.
 Sánchez has used it to establish himself as one of the European leaders championing opposition to the American operation, which has further escalated the conflict in the Middle East.
-This Sunday, the also leader of the PSOE reaffirmed this position in a letter to the socialist membership, boasting about it internally, after a week marked by the debate on social measures to confront the consequences of the war that has already been approved by Congress, with the abstention of the PP and the 'no' from Vox."Because when Spain says no to war, it's not just a government speaking.
+This Sunday, the also leader of the PSOE vindicated this position in a letter to the socialist membership in which he boasts about this strategy from an internal perspective, after a week marked by the debate on social measures to face the consequences of the war which Congress has already endorsed, with the PP's abstention and Vox's no."Because when Spain says no to war, it is not just a government speaking.
 A society speaks.
 A history speaks.
-You speak," says Sánchez in the letter, where he defends that the state executive has been "coherent and firm in its position."
-In contrast, the Spanish president has reproached other parties for "their ambiguity," in veiled reference to the PP. "Not us.
+You speak," says Sánchez in the letter, in which he defends that the state executive has been "coherent and firm in its position."
+Faced with this, the Spanish president has reproached other parties for "their ambiguity," in a veiled allusion to the PP. "Not us.
 We know which side we are on.
 Socialists defend peace," he added.